-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Vegetable Oil, Garlic, Water, Salt, Ground Spices, Acidity Regulator: Sodium Diacetate, Chilli, Spices, Food Acid: Acetic Acid, Preservative: Sodium MetabiSULPHITE), Fresh Chilli, Fresh Curry Leaves.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Garlic, Water, Salt, Ground Spices, Acidity Regulator: Sodium Diacetate, Chilli, Spirit Vinegar, Spices), Garlic Flakes, Spices, Fresh Chilli, Fresh Curry Leaves.

 It should be noted that as our curry packs are handmade by our staff at our spice mixing desks, each pack may contain traces of CRUSTACEANS, SULPHITES, NUTS, PEANUTS, WHEAT, SOYA or MUSTARD due to possible cross contamination.